Lancaster-Lana/WorldEvents/WorldEvents/ReadMe.txt

 ﻿To install DBs
 1. in Package Manager Console run
-   PM> Update-Database -project WorldEvents.EntityFramework -context IdentityDbContext (and Update-Database -project WorldEvents.EntityFramework -context SatteliteDbContext - to create 2 dataBases) Then look if there in SQL Server WorldEvents_IdentityDB and WorldEvents_DataDB database are created
+   PM> Update-Database -project WorldEvents.EntityFramework -context SatteliteDbContext
     NOTE: to add your own migration
-       to Identity DB call
-     1.1 Add-Migration <MigrationName1> -project WorldEvents.EntityFramework -context IdentityDbContext
-       to Data DB
-     1.2 Add-Migration <MigrationName2> -project WorldEvents.EntityFramework -context SatteliteDbContext
+   PM> Add-Migration <MigrationName2> -project WorldEvents.EntityFramework -context SatteliteDbContext
 	 And then call
-2. run application WorldEvents.Web in IIS Express.
+2. run application WorldEvents.Web.
 If it is running, click 'Login' on the right top corner of the site 2.1 to login as administrator enter
   Login: Admin
   Password: Admin